-Attend Veterans Treatment Court Hearings on the 1st Monday of every month, as scheduled.
+Attend Veterans Treatment Court Hearings on the 1st Thursday of every month, as scheduled.

-Attend appointments with your Case Manager every four weeks.
+Attend appointments with your Case Manager monthly, as scheduled.

 Attend Community Transition or other treatment sessions as recommended by treatment provider.

 Meet with Case Manager and/or Project Team to review and reevaluate Individual Treatment Plan and goals.